-Subject only to the provisions listed below in this paragraph, the representatives to the senate of the administration, of the faculty, and the students shall have the right to meet separately and to organize themselves in whatever manner they shall deem appropriate.
+Subject only to the provisions listed below in this paragraph, the representatives to the senate of the administration, of the faculty, the students, and the staff shall have the right to meet separately and to organize themselves in whatever manner they shall deem appropriate.
 As far as the senate is concerned, these bodies represent separate memberships.
 They may initiate proposals and submit them to the university senate for consideration.
 The senate, however, shall be independent of these bodies, and its actions shall not need their concurrence nor be subject to their review.